 Master's degrees in nursing often require two years of full-time study.
 Those enrolled in the program focus on administrative areas in nursing and are not eligible for certification exams.
 Graduates are often qualified for management positions in nursing and make decisions regarding medical care.
 Opportunities are also available to focus on nursing education and work in university settings.

 Those enrolled in a MSN program with a business administration concentration take courses involving financial accounting, managerial economics, market strategy, health systems management, strategies of nursing management and leadership in health care.
 MSN programs with a focus in education require that students complete courses in curriculum development, issues in nursing education, teaching-learning strategies and assessment of student learning.

-Related to Nurse Practitioner Vs. Masters Degree in Nursing: What's the Difference?
+Related to Nurse Practitioner Vs. Master's Degree in Nursing

 - Recently Updated